-In other words, the particular contribution of each factor to the combined uncertainty is totally dependant on the load cell characteristics (geometry, elasticity environment behavior, mechanical transducer response, response, electrical transducer response and display stability), and some may be affected by the force standard machine used by the primary laboratory (i. e. and reproducibility R{ot}).
+In other words, the particular contribution of each factor to the combined uncertainty is totally load dependant on the cell characteristics (geometry, elasticity behavior, environment response, mechanical transducer response. electrical transducer response and display stability), and some may be affected by the force standard machine used by the primary laboratory (i. e. and reproducibility R{ot}).
 The repeatability R, expanded uncertainty d_f of the force standard machine employed is independent of the load cell to be calibrated.